sameepsi/Audits/ParsecPresale.md

 * At line number 117, 120, 126, 164, 177, 210, 211, 233, 256 - Avoid to make time-based decisions in your business logic.
 The timestamp of the block can be manipulated by the miner, and all direct and indirect uses of the timestamp should be considered.Block numbers and average block time can be used to estimate time.

 * At line number 187- Call to external contract should be done at the last after making changes to the state variables.
-This might lead to re-enterancy problem.[link](https://consensys.github.io/smart-contract-best-practices/recommendations/#external-calls)
+This might lead to re-enterancy problem- [link](https://consensys.github.io/smart-contract-best-practices/recommendations/#external-calls)

 Change
 ```